csc-training/summerschool/exercise-instructions_mahti.md

 ### Pure MPI

-In Puhti, programs need to be executed via the batch job system.
-Simple job running with 4 MPI tasks can be submitted with the following batch job script:
+In Mahti, programs need to be executed via the batch job system.
+A job running with 4 MPI tasks can be submitted with the following batch job script:
 ```
 #!/bin/bash
 #SBATCH --job-name=example
 #SBATCH --account=project_2014370
-#SBATCH --partition=large
-#SBATCH --reservation=summerschool
+#SBATCH --partition=small
 #SBATCH --time=00:05:00
 #SBATCH --ntasks=4

-srun my_mpi_exe
+srun ./my_mpi_exe
 ```

 Save the script *e.g.* as `job.sh` and submit it with `sbatch job.sh`.
 The output of job will be in file `slurm-xxxxx.out`.
 You can check the status of your jobs with `squeue -u $USER` and kill possible hanging applications with
 `scancel JOBID`.

-The reservation `summerschool` is available during the course days and it is accessible only with the training user accounts.

 ### Pure OpenMP

 For pure OpenMP programs one should use only single tasks and specify the number of cores reserved for threading with `--cpus-per-task`.
-Furthermore, one should use the `small` partition:
 ```
 #!/bin/bash
 #SBATCH --job-name=example
 #SBATCH --account=project_2014370
 #SBATCH --partition=small
-#SBATCH --reservation=summerschool
 #SBATCH --time=00:05:00
 #SBATCH --ntasks=1
 #SBATCH --cpus-per-task=4

-srun my_omp_exe
+srun ./my_omp_exe
 ```

 ### Hybrid MPI+OpenMP